redlibrarian/redlibrarian.github.io/_posts/2019-03-20-intellectual-freedom-positive-or-negative.markdown

 significant obstacles to access to information are media and frontiers.
-The article does not recognize the social provenance of opinions (perhaps drawing on a Lockean theory of the human mind as a blank slate), nor does it recogize the social nature of information access, except with regard to media and borders.
+The article does not recognize the social provenance of opinions (perhaps drawing on a Lockean theory of the human mind as a blank slate), nor does it recognize the social nature of information access, except with regard to media and borders.

 But what I find most interesting here is that information freedom is